 When you impose a block on certain domains, you’d like to think that applications like Teams will respect that block.
 As it turns out, if you have some lingering guests in your Azure Active Directory, the B2B collaboration policy might not be as effective as you’d hope.

 Microsoft has released a preview of the cmdlet set to allow tenants to create and manage protocol authentication policies for Exchange Online.
 It’s a great chance to disable basic authentication and reduce the attack surface for password spraying.

 Tony spoke about “Can Teams Replace Email” at the Modern Workplace Conference in Paris on October 17.
 Here’s a sketch note about what he said and a copy of the slides.

 How many guest users does your Office 365 tenant have?
 And how many of those accounts are actually used?
 Given that many Office 365 applications now generate guest user accounts to facilitate external access to content, managing these accounts is a growing concern.

 Microsoft would like Office 365 tenants to use the Click to Run (C2R) version of the Office desktop applications because C2R is automatically updated with new features.
 We like C2R, but we also like knowing what’s installed on user workstations.
 Here’s how to check the Click to Run configuration with PowerShell.

-The latest version of Teams supports the ability to create org-wide teams, but only if your tenant has fewer than 1,000 accounts.
-It’s a neat idea, if you can use it, but if you have more than 1,000 accounts, there are other ways to foster company-wide communications.
+Teams supports the ability to create org-wide teams, but only if your tenant has fewer than 10,000 accounts.
+It’s a neat idea, if you can use it, but if your organization spans more than 10,000 accounts, there are other ways to foster company-wide communications.

 Details of how Microsoft IT manages its deployment of Office 365 Groups were discussed at the recent Ignite 2018 conference.
 It’s a good idea to write down the basic framework of your Office 365 Groups deployment, if only to understand how all the different policies and features fit together.